callumgordon90/Bank-API/README.md

 ![Table example](img/tableexample.jpg)
 ***

-Run the command 'yarn start' in the main folder to start the server on port 5000...
+Run the command 'yarn start' in the server folder to start the server on port 5000...
 ![Open port](img/port5000.jpg)

 ***